docker/docs/get-started/orchestration.md

 #### OSX

 1. After installing Docker Desktop, you should see a Docker icon in your menu bar.
-Click on it, and navigate **Preferences... -> Kubernetes**.
+Click on it, and navigate **Preferences** > **Kubernetes**.

-2. Check the checkbox labeled *Enable Kubernetes*, and click **Apply**.
+2. Check the checkbox labeled **Enable Kubernetes**, and click **Apply & Restart**.
 Docker Desktop will automatically set up Kubernetes for you.
-You'll know everything has completed successfully once you can click on the Docker icon in the menu bar, and see a green light beside 'Kubernetes is Running'.
+You'll know everything has completed successfully once you can click on the Docker icon in the menu bar, and see a green light beside 'Kubernetes'.

 3. In order to confirm that Kubernetes is up and running, create a text file called `pod.yaml` with the following content: